seerextrex/seerswap/README.md

 - **Seer**: A prediction market platform for creating and trading on future outcomes
 - **Swapr**: A concentrated liquidity AMM forked from Algebra (similar to Uniswap V3)

-This creates a unique prediction market-focused DEX that allows users to provide liquidity and trade on prediction market outcomes with advanced features like concentrated liquidity and infinite farming.
+This creates a unique prediction market-focused DEX that allows users to provide liquidity and trade on prediction market outcomes with advanced features like concentrated liquidity and farming.

 ## Project Structure